ericTsiliacos/portal/README.md

 ## Push

-Pushes local changes to a remote branch based on your pairing
+Push local changes to a remote branch based on your pairing

 ```bash
 portal push